FPTU-Capstone-Project/MotorbikeSharingSystem_BE/docs/other/QueueRideProcessing.md

 1. **`MATCHING`**: Sequential offers being sent to ranked drivers
 2. **`AWAITING_CONFIRMATION`**: Driver has an active offer, waiting for response
 3. **`BROADCASTING`**: All eligible drivers notified simultaneously

+> **Marketplace-Only Broadcast:** When no eligible drivers are available for push notifications, the orchestrator still transitions the request/session into `BROADCASTING` so it remains discoverable from the driver marketplace feed while skipping outbound offers.
+This prevents requests from getting stuck in `PENDING` once sequential matching is exhausted.
 4. **`COMPLETED`**: Driver accepted and request confirmed
 5. **`EXPIRED`**: No driver accepted within timeout
 6. **`CANCELLED`**: Rider cancelled the request